Soluto/airbag/README.md

 * BACKEND_PORT - The port exposed by your service.
 Requests will be forwarded to this port on the host once authenticated.
 * AUTHORITY - The jwt authentication authority to use for authentication and token validation.
 * ISSUER - Only tokens from this issuer will be accepted and considered valid.
-* COLLECT_METRICS - Enable or disable metrics collections. metrics are collected using [AppMetrics](https://github.com/AppMetrics/AppMetrics)
+* COLLECT_METRICS - Enable or disable metrics collection.
+Metrics are collected using [AppMetrics](https://github.com/AppMetrics/AppMetrics)